mtimmin65/Engineering_4_Notebook/README.md

 ```
 code-[CallanSmith](https://github.com/CallanSmith/Engineering_4_Notebook#Countdown_4)
 ### Reflection
+I hadn't work with servos in a little while so this was a good refresher.
 I had to look up code to move a servo 180 dgrees and the added that into my previous code.

 ## Crash_avoidance_1